shekspir55/rbn/content/posts/Data-fest-ML-and-data-conference-in-Armenia.md

 Energy levels are high.
 I attended a couple of talks and loved it.

-# Now my world is a bit wider.
+# Now my bubble is a bit wider.

 If you are near Yerevan, I suggest going there tomorrow.